ballen4705/Moody-Method/README.md

     example: "-12.3" means -12.3 arcseconds.
 Lines beginning with "#"
     are treated as comments and ignored.
 See **MoodyCorrections.pdf** for information about the sign and direction conventions.

-    - Edit the **Config.txt** and put in the correct foot spacing for your measurements. **Config.txt** has one line with either "I" or "M" (to indicate inch or metric units) followed by a blank space and then the foot spacing in inches or mm respectively.
-      White space and lines beginning with "#" are treated as comments and ignored.

-    - The included **Config.txt** file is set up to agree with Moody's paper (a 4-inch foot spacing).

     - Run the program.
 On a Linux system or on a Mac terminal:
 **../moody**